Saint John Henry Newman

 (February 21, 1801 – August 11, 1890)

-Blessed John Henry Newman’s Story
+Saint John Henry Newman’s Story

 John Henry Newman, the 19th-century’s most important English-speaking Roman Catholic theologian, spent the first half of his life as an Anglican and the second half as a Roman Catholic.
-He was a priest, popular preacher, writer, and eminent theologian in both Churches.
+He was a priest, popular preacher, writer, and eminent theologian in both churches.

 Born in London, England, he studied at Oxford’s Trinity College, was a tutor at Oriel College, and for 17 years was vicar of the university church, St. Mary the Virgin.
 He eventually published eight volumes of Parochial and Plain Sermons as well as two novels.
 His poem, “Dream of Gerontius,” was set to music by Sir Edward Elgar.